jbanday808/Terraform-Full-Course-Aws/lessons/day11-12/DEMO_GUIDE.md

 2. Uncomment Assignment 9 in `main.tf` and `outputs.tf`

 ### What It Does
-Combines location lists and removes duplicates.
+Merges two lists of regions (user-provided and default) and removes duplicates, giving you a clean list of unique locations..

 ### Demo Steps